jrief/django-formset/docs/source/date-time-range.rst

 calendar sheet, can be tricky.
 Therefore it is recommended to use this widget to facilitate the input of timestamps.

-When using the calendar picker in hour mode, there is one more thing to consider: After the starting date has been selected, the calendar picker will show the an additional cell named "24h" or "12am".
-This is so that the user can select end of day and doesn't have to navigate to the next day and chose midnight there.
+When using the calendar picker in hour mode, there is one more thing to consider: The calendar sheet to select the upper date-time will show an additional cell named "24h" or "12am".
+This special cell is added, so that the user can select end of day and doesn't have to navigate to the next day and chose midnight there.

 .. note:: The view uses the :class:`formset.calendar.CalendarResponseMixin` to render the calendar,